JackBeNimbleBeQuick/simpleshop/README.md

 > CSS Basics for SASS and Typescript
 * gulp 4: to lean forward and embrace the new
   - requires some gulp 4 environmental stuff which may change soon ( gulp 4 is still in Alpha so keep you eyes open 8^)
-  - gulp 4 still has babel dependencies
+  - gulp 4 still has babel dependencies: I will be exploring whether this can be replaced with typescript as I find that to be cleaner
-* typescript:
+* typescript implementaion:
-  - this provide very bare bones setup for lib that does nothing
+  - this provides very bare bones setup for lib that does nothing much
-* webpack:  is included but not fully wire together yet
+* webpack:  is included it works in gulp tasks: the base webpack.config needs work

 ## Getting Started
 - Follow gulp4 setup: [Gulp 4 setup may change](https://www.npmjs.com/package/gulp4)
 - may I suggest Node Version Management [npm nvm](https://github.com/creationix/nvm) | [npm nvm-windows](https://github.com/coreybutler/nvm-windows) if you have not done so yet
 - install and setup typescript [ts](https://www.npmjs.com/package/typescript)
+- run all tasks within cd bin/

 ...
 mkdir myWebProject